 There are side effects with every medication.
 From topical cortisone to phototherapy to immunosuppressant’s to biologics, each one has benefits and risks you need to know before you start.
 Knowing the side effects of each medication is an important part of your discussion with your doctor.

-There’s no cure, but many different treatments, both topical and systemic, can clear psoriasis for periods of time.
+There’s no cure for psoriasis, but many different treatments, both topical and systemic, can clear psoriasis for periods of time.
 People sometimes need to try out different treatments before they find one that works for them.

 For example, acetaminophen combined with some biologics may increase your risk for liver failure, so the combination should be avoided as much as possible.
 And regular blood tests to evaluate liver function are needed.